 Twitter reacts to Ohio State’s Week 1 win over Notre Dame

-Twitter reacts to Ohio State’s Week 1 win over Notre Dame originally appeared on NBC Sports Washington
+Twitter reacts to Ohio State’s Week 1 win over Notre Dame originally appeared on NBC Sports Boston

 College football is now in session, and the Ohio State Buckeyes are off to a strong start.